datawire/datawire-connect/README.md

 * Support for Ruby and Go
 * Cloud-based version of Datawire Hub
-* Per-request timeouts and per-service timeouts (aka, circuit breaking)
+* Per-service timeouts (aka, circuit breaking)
 * Intelligent load balancing

-For more information, read our detailed Roadmap.
+For more information, read our more detailed [roadmap](https://github.com/datawire/quark/blob/master/ROADMAP.md).

 # Getting Involved

-Datawire Connect is open source!
-Please feel free to raise issues as needed, or talk to the experts on this mailing list.
-If you'd like to make an enhancement or fix, please submit a Pull Request with your changes.
+Datawire Connect is open source and community-driven!
+Please feel free to raise issues as needed, or talk to the experts on our public Slack channel.
+If you'd like to make an enhancement or fix, please submit a Pull Request with your proposed changes.